Travel Law Claims

-The highly experienced Litigation team here at Travlaw understands the difficulties you face in handling claims, whether that is fighting off consumer or personal injury claims, or commercial claims against UK or overseas suppliers, Travlaw are leading Travel Law practitioners.
+The highly experienced Litigation team here at Travlaw understands the difficulties you face in handling claims.
+Whether that is, fighting off consumer or personal injury claims, or commercial claims against UK or overseas suppliers, Travlaw are leading Travel Law practitioners.

-There is certainly a ‘compensation culture’ so whether it is a small claim or a larger case we have the experience and know-how to help.
-Our dedicated team has handled thousands of such cases down the years and is regularly instructed by companies, their in-house counsel, their brokers and insurers.
+Make no mistake, there is certainly a ‘compensation culture’ so, whether it is a small claim or a larger case, we have the experience and know-how to help.
+Our dedicated team has handled thousands of such cases over the years and is regularly instructed by companies, their in-house counsel, their brokers and insurers.
 Defending personal injury claims is a particular speciality and we have a proven track record of winning at trial, in cases big and small!

 Our expertise includes the following:-

 - Accidents with glass doors, to trips or slips on floors;